 The Mary Hare School

 Newbury Scuba Diving Club has enjoyed an excellent, long-standing relationship with Mary Hare School for many years now.
-Our members have built and maintained our own Boatshed near to the Snelsmore common entrance and we use meeting rooms in the Arlington Arts Centre as well as the excellent pool facilities in the main school grounds.
+Our members have built and maintained our own Boatshed near to the Snelsmore common entrance and we use the school meeting rooms as well as the excellent pool facilities in the main school grounds.
 Follow this link to the Mary Hare School website for directions.
 There are a few simple rules about our long-standing use of the school.
+If you are a first time visitor please contact membership@newburyscubadivingclub.com first as the school is on private grounds.

 Access and ‘no-go’ areas at Mary Hare School